EGI-Federation/documentation/content/en/users/data/management/rucio/dteam-vo/_index.md

 ## Rucio-client setup

+The setup for the container is the same as that found in the [Getting Started] section.
+But is repeated here for ease.

 To get the Rucio client that is set up for dteam please use this [Rucio Client](https://hub.docker.com/repository/docker/egifedcloud/rucioclient).
 This would be done by running the command: